Jotham12/CARTA_on_K8s_-_Slurm/Kubernetes-deployment/README.md

 Scripts and files in this layer

-create-user-directories.sh — creates user directories on CephFS set-directory-permissions.sh — applies ownership and chmod 700
+- create-user-directories.sh — creates user directories on CephFS
+- set-directory-permissions.sh — applies ownership and chmod 700
-ingress.yaml — exposes the CARTA controller externally metallb-config.yaml — provides load-balanced access where required validate-deployment.sh — checks pod status, storage mounts, and service availability
+- ingress.yaml — exposes the CARTA controller externally
+- metallb-config.yaml — provides load-balanced access where required

 Outcome
 After completing this layer, users can authenticate, access only their own directories, and use CARTA through the deployed entry point.